diskurse/android-stalkerware/README.md

 As these apps are designed to collect every scrap of information from devices, from Facebook to contacts, URLs visited and photos taken, leaks are almost uniquely damaging for victims.

-Examining data leaks for this research I have stumbled across screenshots of phone calls to child protective services, private family photos, WhatsApp chats, fine location GPS data that enabled me to see people's home addresses.
+Examining data leaks for this research I have stumbled across screenshots of phone calls to child protective services, private family photos, WhatsApp chats and fine location GPS data that enabled me to see people's home addresses.
 The incredibly personal nature of this data is what makes stalkerware so insidious and also what makes researching it a balancing act.

 If you decide to post data from your findings be aware of the need to consider the wellbeing and privacy of the victims and also be very wary of posting code that might enable other people to easily replicate these services.
 The apks themselves are obviously already out there, but the back ends to these sites are potentially dangerous in the wrong hands.